 \section{Introduction}

 The new and diverse precision livestock farming tools and applications significantly reduce farm labor~\citep{Lovarelli2020-fi,Tzanidakis2023-pt}.
 Precision livestock farming solutions allow individualized monitoring of animals to optimize herd management in most production systems~\citep{Michie2020-vy}.
 Monitoring the feeding behavior of livestock can provide valuable insights into animal welfare, including their nutrition, health, and performance~\citep{Banhazi2012-jh,GARCIA2020105826}.
-Changes in feeding patterns, periodicity, and duration can be used to inform the management of pasture allocation~\citep{connor_2015} and ruminant diets that signal anxiety~\citep{BRISTOW2007626} or stress~\citep{abeni2017monitoring,SCHIRMANN20096052}, as well as an early indicator of diseases~\citep{Osei-Amponsah2020-wg,Paudyal2018-hl}, rumen health~\citep{Beauchemin2018-dy,Beauchemin1991-fd}, and the onset of parturition~\citep{Kovacs2017-yx,Pahl2014-ae} and estrus~\citep{Dolecheck2015-cw,Pahl2015-cx}.
+Changes in grazing patterns, periodicity, and duration can be used to inform the management of pasture allocation~\citep{connor_2015}, while changes in ruminant diets signal anxiety~\citep{BRISTOW2007626} or stress~\citep{abeni2017monitoring,SCHIRMANN20096052}, as well as an early indicator of diseases~\citep{Osei-Amponsah2020-wg,Paudyal2018-hl}, rumen health~\citep{Beauchemin2018-dy,Beauchemin1991-fd}, and the onset of parturition~\citep{Kovacs2017-yx,Pahl2014-ae} and estrus~\citep{Dolecheck2015-cw,Pahl2015-cx}.

 Free-ranging cattle spend 40-80\% of their daily time budget on grazing and rumination activities~\citep{Kilgour2012-ny,phillips2002}.
 A grazing bout involves the process of searching, apprehending, chewing, and swallowing herbage and is characterized by a sequence of ingestive jaw movement (JM) events associated with chews, bites, and composite chew-bites, without a fixed or predefined order.
 A bite event involves the apprehending and severing of the herbage, a chew event involves crushing, grinding, and processing previously gathered herbage, and a chew-bite event occurs when herbage is apprehended, severed, and comminuted in the same JM~\citep{Ungar2006-fq}.
 Rumination is defined as the period of time during which an animal repeatedly regurgitates previously ingested food (cud) from its rumen, then chews the cud for 40-60~s, and re-swallows it.
 Rumination bouts begin with the first regurgitation and end with the last swallow~\citep{Beauchemin2018-dy,galli2020discriminative}.
 Grazing and rumination involve JM-events taken at rates of 0.75-1.20 JM per second.
 Changes in the type and sequence of distinctive JM-events can be aggregated over time to determine the sequence and duration of foraging activities~\citep{Andriamandroso2016-eo}.